Major T. A. Freeburg 1stSgt R. A. Gnecco

 -Must be medically and physically qualified to participate in arduous physical activities and training (It is strongly recommended that students report free of any upper respiratory infections, ear, nose, throat disorders, or any other medical disorder that precludes exposure to salt water).

-REQUIREMENTS TO ENTER [MART] MARINES AWAITING RECONNAISSANCE TRAINING-
+REQUIREMENTS TO ENTER [BRPC] BASIC RECONNAISSANCE PRIMER COURSE-

 -Mature- Free of personal problems